-Plant samples were collected from a $0.25 \times 0.25 \text{ m}^2$ quadrat within the same $1 \times 1 \text{m}^2$ sub-plots in which soil samples were collected.
-Plant samples were then separated by species, oven dried at 70° C for 72 hrs, and weighed to calculate the above ground plant biomass.
-Plant samples for four major species, sawgrass (Cladium jamaicense), muhly grass (Muhlenbergia capillaris ssp. filipes), spikerush (Eleocharis cellulosa) and beak rush (Rhynchospora tracyii), were sub-sampled.
+Plant biomass samples were collected from $0.25 \times 0.25 \text{ m}^2$ quadrat within the same $1 \times 1 \text{ m}^2$ sub-plots in which soil samples were collected.
+Plant samples were then separated by species.
+All samples were then oven dried at 70° C for 72 hrs. and weighed to calculate the above ground plant biomass.
+Plant samples for four major species, sawgrass (Cladium jamaicense), muhly grass (Muhlenbergia capillaris ssp. filipes), spikerush (Eleocharis cellulosa) and beak rush (Rhynchospora tracyii), were sab-sampled.
 Sawgrass was present in most of plots along the gradient, whereas muhly grass was restricted to the marl prairie portion of the gradient.
-Beakrush was common in marl prairie and the transition zone, while spikerush was present in the transition zone and ridge & slough portion of the gradient.
-The subsamples of these species were ground in a coffee-grinder.
+Beakrush was common in marl prairie and transition zone while spikerush in transition zone and ridge & slough portion of the gradient.
+The subsamples of these species were grinded in a coffee-grinder.
 After each use, the coffee grinder was washed and dried to avoid contamination.
 The powdered samples were then sieved with a mesh (# 10 sieve), weighed, and placed into 20 mL scintillation glass vials for further analysis.
-Plant samples were stored for determination of total carbon (TC), total nitrogen (TN), $\delta 13C$ and $\delta 15N$ .